mcgillCodejamTeamG/team-gredona-mcgill-codejam-2012/README.txt

 Brendan Galea
 Matt Vertescher

+Can run in any OS that supports that Java.

 Instructions:

 From one computer, choose the ports, data, and start the exchange by entering 'java -jar msExchange.jar -p 3000 -t -d data/amd.txt' in terminal, for instance.